jahed/console2-afterglow/README.md

-# Console 2 Color Scheme - Afterglow
+# Afterglow for Console 2

 > A color scheme for [Console 2](http://sourceforge.net/projects/console/) based on the Sublime Text theme of the same name.